University Transfer Basics Loading...

 What is a university transfer program?

 University transfer programs are special programs offered at colleges in Alberta.
 A university transfer program allows students to begin university studies at the College and then transfer to a university or a private university college to complete the degree.

 GPRC offers one to two years of university transfer course work toward a variety of degree programs.
 Many students in our university transfer programs complete their programs at degree-granting institutions within Alberta.
 Others transfer successfully to degree-granting institutions elsewhere in Canada.

 How do I know which GPRC courses will transfer?

 GPRC courses with approved transfer arrangements are identified in the Course Description section of the calendar.
 “UT” denotes that the course transfers to at least one degree granting institution in the province.
-Although we strive to provide up-to-date and accurate information in our College Calendar, the Alberta Council on Admissions and Transfer (ACAT) is the final say on transfer of courses.
+Although we strive to provide up-to-date and accurate information in our College Calendar, the Alberta Council on Admissions and Transfer (ACAT) is the final authority on transfer of courses.
 Students are ultimately responsible for checking the ACAT website for course transferability.
-The Alberta Transfer Guide lists all the specific details on approved course and program transfer agreements that the College has with post-secondary institutions in Alberta.
+The Alberta Transfer Guide lists specific details on approved course and program transfer agreements that the College has with post-secondary institutions in Alberta.

 The information in the Transfer Guide changes annually with additions, deletions and amendments.
 Students should consult the edition of the Transfer Guide that corresponds to the academic year in which they plan to take or completed the course.
 The Alberta Transfer Guide is accessible at www.transferalberta.ca.
 If students have questions about transfer agreements, they should contact the Alberta Council on Admissions and Transfer (ACAT) using the contact information provided on their website.

 Will I get the credit noted in the Transfer Guide?